Trimming Weed and Why it’s Important for Quality

 What is Trimming Weed?

-Harvested buds will still have long fan leaves attached to them, which trimmers should cut off.
-Fan leaves carry minimal THC, the cannabinoid that gets you high and the one most people smoke weed for.
+Harvested buds will still have long fan leaves attached to them.
+Which trimmers should cut off.
+Fan leaves carry minimal THC, the cannabinoid that gets you high and the one most people smoke weed.

 Trimming off fan leaves also makes your buds look nicer than if you leave it as is.
 Trimmed buds are one of the reasons why pricier weed has a more “top shelf” appearance.
 Somebody had to sit there and manually process the buds themselves!